mesrobichaud/WeightedSinConv/README.md

 ## Results

-Results from the test HeLa set for the two top networks (edge width of 5, and distance-based method, wx) are shown along with the ground truth for three images in the img directory.
+Results from the test HeLa set for the two top networks (edge width of 5, and distance-based method, wx) are shown along with the ground truth for three images in the \bf{img} directory.